m-popovic/german-english_pbmt-nmt-issues/README.md

+The files contain parts of the wmt16 news test data from the German-to-English and English-to-German translation tasks.

 The files *issues.tsv contain tab-separated:
-- original source language
+- original source language (not translated by humnans)
 - segment number in the original wmt16 test file
 - source sentence
-- nmt translation output
-- pbmt translation output
+- NMT translation output (Sennrich, Haddow, and Birch.
+"Edinburgh Neural Machine Translation Systems for WMT16", Proceedings of the 1st Conference on Machine Translation (WMT 2016), Berlin, Germany, August 2016.)
+- PBMT translation output (Williams, Sennrich, Nadejde, Huck, Haddow, and Bojar.
+"Edinburgh’s Statistical Machine Translation Systems for WMT16", Proceedings of the 1st Conference on Machine Translation (WMT 2016), Berlin, Germany, August 2016.)
 - reference translation
-- language related issues for the nmt translation
+- language related issues for the NMT translation
-- langugae related issues for the pbmt translation
+- langugae related issues for the PBMT translation

 The files *ranks.tsv contain tab-separated:
 - segment number in the original wmt16 test file
-- relative rank of the nmt translation
+- relative rank of the NMT translation
-- relative rank of the pbmt translation
+- relative rank of the PBMT translation

 If you use any part of this corpus, please cite the following paper: